rubyforgood/human-essentials/docs/user_guide/bank/getting_started_inventory.md

 When we set up your organization, we provide a default set of items ranging from adult briefs to kids (newborn) to tampons.
 You can modify this list at any time, through the [Inventory Items](inventory_items.md) feature.
 This section of the guide will take you through a couple of ways to get your initial inventory in.

-[TODO:  Rewrite once we have audits available as a starting strategy] [TODO:  Really -- this should just be inventory adjustment front and center -- but that's not how the system works atm]
+[TODO:  Rewrite once we have audits available as a starting strategy]

+[TODO:  Really -- this should just be Audits front and center -- but that's not how the system works atm]

 ## Adding a past donation
 One easy way to get your current inventory set up is to just enter a donation per storage location with all of the current inventory, and put a comment on it to indicate that this was your starting inventory.
 The values you enter there will be included in your donation reports for the year,